Scientific Review Information for Applicants

 The Scientific Review Branch (SRB) at the National Institute on Aging (NIA) is responsible for the initial peer review of specific research grant applications assigned to NIA.
-These include contract proposals, applications for Research Centers, Program Projects, scientific meetings, and training and career development, and applications responding to funding opportunity announcements (FOAs) published by NIA.
+These include contract proposals, applications for Research Centers, Program Projects, scientific meetings, and training and career development, and applications responding to notices of funding opportunities (NOFOs) published by NIA.

 Where will my grant application be reviewed?
 Center for Scientific Review (CSR)?
 NIA SRB?

-Mostly investigator initiated research projects (R01), exploratory/developmental research grants (R21), and small research projects (R03), submitted in response to parent announcements (PA, PAR, PAS), and some RFA/FOAs.
+Mostly investigator initiated research projects (R01), exploratory/developmental research grants (R21), and small research projects (R03), submitted in response to parent announcements (PA, PAR, PAS), and some RFA/NOFOs.